-- Apply best practices, current concepts, theories, and research about effective teaching, learning, and administration to improve one's professional practice as a teacher or administrator. - Employ effective and appropriate leadership techniques that support educational and administrative objectives. - Use multiple strategies in efforts to help students of various levels and backgrounds to learn subject matter. - Discuss with a level of authority the funding and budgeting practices and legal principles of the American public school system. - Use information and technology to plan instructional and administrative strategies and improve learning, productivity, and professional practice. - Develop, organize, and perform sound research studies in institutional settings. - Communicate effectively with learners, their families, and other professionals in ways appropriate to purpose and content.
+Apply best practices, current concepts, theories, and research about educational technology, effective teaching, learning, and administration to improve one's professional practice as a teacher or administrator.

-Author a properly formatted and presented dissertation or Applied Doctoral Project (ADP) that represents a substantive research topic of original work.
+- Demonstrate an understanding of the administrative, legal, funding, budgeting and marketing issues unique to charter school operations. - Employ effective and appropriate technology and leadership techniques that support educational and administrative objectives. - Evaluate ethical issues, recognize administrative, legal and regulatory issues, and make appropriate decisions and recommendations based on sound research reasoning and analysis with sensitivity to stakeholder interests. - Communicate effectively with authorizers, learners, their families, and other professionals in ways appropriate to purpose and content. - Author a properly formatted and presented Dissertation that represents a substantive research topic of original work.